Linear Dependent Type Theory for Quantum Programming Languages: Acknowledgments

 \section{Acknowledgments}

-We thank Neil J. Ross for helpful discussions of a draft of this paper, Marco Gaboardi and Aaron Stump for pointing out related works, and the anonymous referees for various suggestions.
+We thank Neil J. Ross for helpful discussions of a draft of this paper, Marco Gaboardi and Aaron Stump for pointing out related works, and Phil Scott for insightful comments on our categorical semantics.
+Our thanks also go to the anonymous referees for LICS 2020 and this issue of \emph{Logical Methods in Computer Science} for various suggestions.

 This work was supported by the Air Force Office of Scientific Research under award number FA9550-15-1-0331.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the U.S. Department of Defense.